devevangel/web-prog-coursework/README.md

 ### Additional Notes

 - Make sure you have Node.js and npm installed on your machine before running the installation commands.
-- This prototype is designed to provide a basic demonstration of a HIIT workout application.
-Further enhancements and features can be added based on specific requirements.

-Feel free to reach out for any questions or support.
-Happy exercising! 🏋️‍♂️🏃‍♀️